jimschubert/venom/README.md

 The embedded `Command` allows you to interact with the command's fields directly at the top level of the template.
 The `Doc` field is the full documentation, providing you access to the root command and all child commands.

+Index templates will be bound to the `Documentation` structure directly.

 **NOTE** Not all output formats are template driven.
 Be sure to review [./templates](./templates).

 ## Build/Test